- Home

 1 soup ladle

-1 pair gravy spoons
+1 pair of gravy spoons

-1 pair sauce ladles
+1 pair of sauce ladles

 1 fish slice